 It’s that time of the year here in Australia.
 It’s midwinter*(see footnote!), the air is clear and dry and the sunlight is blinding.
 There’s no summer humidity to water down the glare, and the widening hole in the ozone layer down this end doesn’t help.
 I need a new pair of sunglasses.

-Which is better: looking into a glaring bright light or into a dark cave?
-Yes, we’re heading into dreams, but first please ponder this question.
-Which would you rather, total glaring light or deeply dark cave?
+Which would you prefer: looking into a glaring bright light or into a deeply dark cave?

 You cannot keep staring into a bright light.
 Your reflexes kick in, closing your eyes before further damage occurs.
 If you are forced to look into the light for too long, temporary blindness and perhaps long term damage will result.
 Either way, you will not be able to see clearly, if at all.
 What a paradox!
 So much light yet nothing to be seen.